Golden State Equity Partners Sells 114 Shares of International Business Machines Co. (NYSE:IBM)

 A number of other hedge funds and other institutional investors have also bought and sold shares of IBM.
 OLD Mission Capital LLC bought a new stake in International Business Machines in the 3rd quarter valued at about $246,000.
 BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp raised its position in shares of International Business Machines by 13.0% in the 2nd quarter.
 BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 165,307 shares of the technology company’s stock valued at $24,232,000 after buying an additional 19,081 shares in the last quarter.
 Clearbridge Investments LLC raised its position in shares of International Business Machines by 0.6% in the 2nd quarter.
 Clearbridge Investments LLC now owns 494,069 shares of the technology company’s stock valued at $72,426,000 after buying an additional 2,731 shares in the last quarter.
 Neuberger Berman Group LLC raised its position in shares of International Business Machines by 378.4% in the 2nd quarter.
 Neuberger Berman Group LLC now owns 1,127,209 shares of the technology company’s stock valued at $163,408,000 after buying an additional 891,596 shares in the last quarter.
 Finally, Lincoln National Corp raised its position in shares of International Business Machines by 3.5% in the 2nd quarter.
 Lincoln National Corp now owns 24,141 shares of the technology company’s stock valued at $3,539,000 after buying an additional 810 shares in the last quarter.
 55.31% of the stock is owned by hedge funds and other institutional investors.

-IBM has been the subject of several analyst reports.
+IBM has been the subject of a number of research analyst reports.
 The Goldman Sachs Group initiated coverage on shares of International Business Machines in a research report on Sunday, January 9th.
-They issued a “neutral” rating and a $140.00 target price for the company.
-UBS Group dropped their target price on shares of International Business Machines from $124.00 to $118.00 in a research report on Tuesday, January 25th.
-BMO Capital Markets boosted their target price on shares of International Business Machines from $153.00 to $155.00 and gave the company a “market perform” rating in a research report on Tuesday, January 25th.
-Zacks Investment Research upgraded shares of International Business Machines from a “sell” rating to a “hold” rating and set a $132.00 price objective for the company in a research report on Friday, December 17th.
-Finally, Evercore ISI initiated coverage on shares of International Business Machines in a research report on Thursday, December 2nd.
-They set a “positive” rating and a $125.00 price objective for the company.
-One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and four have issued a buy rating to the company.
-According to MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $146.45.
+They set a “neutral” rating and a $140.00 price objective for the company.
+Stifel Nicolaus lowered their price objective on shares of International Business Machines from $151.00 to $145.00 and set a “buy” rating for the company in a research report on Wednesday, December 15th.
+UBS Group lowered their price objective on shares of International Business Machines from $124.00 to $118.00 in a research report on Tuesday, January 25th.
+Evercore ISI assumed coverage on shares of International Business Machines in a research report on Thursday, December 2nd.
+They issued a “positive” rating and a $125.00 price target for the company.
+Finally, BMO Capital Markets upped their price target on shares of International Business Machines from $153.00 to $155.00 and gave the company a “market perform” rating in a research report on Tuesday, January 25th.
+One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and four have given a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has an average rating of “Hold” and an average target price of $146.45.

-International Business Machines (NYSE:IBM) last issued its earnings results on Monday, January 24th.
-The technology company reported $3.35 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $3.30 by $0.05.
-The business had revenue of $16.70 billion for the quarter, compared to analyst estimates of $15.96 billion.
+International Business Machines (NYSE:IBM) last released its quarterly earnings data on Monday, January 24th.
+The technology company reported $3.35 earnings per share for the quarter, beating analysts’ consensus estimates of $3.30 by $0.05.
 International Business Machines had a net margin of 8.11% and a return on equity of 42.49%.
-International Business Machines’s revenue was up 6.5% on a year-over-year basis.
-During the same period in the prior year, the firm earned $2.07 earnings per share.
-As a group, sell-side analysts anticipate that International Business Machines Co. will post 10.09 earnings per share for the current year.
+The firm had revenue of $16.70 billion for the quarter, compared to analyst estimates of $15.96 billion.
+During the same period last year, the firm earned $2.07 earnings per share.
+The business’s quarterly revenue was up 6.5% compared to the same quarter last year.
+On average, equities analysts predict that International Business Machines Co. will post 10.09 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, March 10th.
-Investors of record on Friday, February 11th will be paid a dividend of $1.64 per share.
-This represents a $6.56 annualized dividend and a yield of 4.76%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, March 10th.
+Stockholders of record on Friday, February 11th will be issued a $1.64 dividend.
 The ex-dividend date is Thursday, February 10th.
-International Business Machines’s dividend payout ratio is presently 103.31%.
+This represents a $6.56 annualized dividend and a dividend yield of 4.76%.
+International Business Machines’s dividend payout ratio is currently 103.31%.

 International Business Machines Corp. is an information technology company, which provides integrated solutions that leverage information technology and knowledge of business processes.
 It operates through the following segments: Cloud and Cognitive Software, Global Business Services, Global Technology Services, Systems, and Global Financing.